cguz/cguz.github.io/_posts/2025-08-23-tool-description-injection-the-invisible-mcp-threat.md

 ---

-*This analysis is based on security research from Tenable, recent vulnerability disclosures, and emerging patterns in AI-specific attack vectors.
-Part 2 of this series will examine authentication and authorization failures in MCP implementations.*
+*This analysis is based on security research from Tenable, recent vulnerability disclosures, and emerging patterns in AI-specific attack vectors.*

+**This is Part 1 of a three-part series on MCP security and architecture:**
+- **Part 1: Tool Description Injection** (This article) - The invisible threat hiding in MCP tool metadata
+- [Part 2: MCP Authentication Crisis](/2025/08/25/mcp-authentication-crisis-why-oauth-isnt-enough.html) - Why OAuth isn't enough for AI tool security
+- [Part 3: MCP Supply Chain Nightmare](/2025/08/29/mcp-supply-chain-nightmare.html) - How tool ecosystems create unprecedented attack vectors